-I’m in a mission to make healthy snacks that are easily transportable and can help us staying on track when we crave something naughty or travel and don’t have access to our own kitchen.
-Lectin-free Biscotti are such a perfect one because they are crunchy, can be sweet or savory and last for a long time.
+I’m on a mission to make healthy snacks that are easily transportable and can help us staying on track when we crave something naughty or travel and don’t have access to our own kitchen.
+Lectin-free savory Biscotti are such a perfect one.
+They are crunchy, can be sweet or savory and they last for a long time.

 One little note about tigernut flour.
-I’ve used it in various recipes many times, from pancakes to cakes, to scones, to savory dishes, but there is a grittiness to it, that is bothering some of us.
-So now my favorite way to use it is the biscotti recipes, because the double baking process makes the texture unnoticeable.
+I’ve used it in various recipes many times, from pancakes to cakes, to scones, to savory dishes.
+But there is a grittiness to it, that is bothering some of us.
+So now my favorite way to use it is in the biscotti recipes.
+The double baking process makes the texture unnoticeable.

 Lectin-Free Savory Caraway Biscotti